 Title: Causal Heterogeneity: Opportunities and Pitfalls in Experimental Data

 All experimenters know that human and animal subjects show natural variability and do not respond to experimental treatments in a uniform way.
 It is common to view this causal heterogeneity as a source of error, and in traditional between-subjects designs it is often modeled in this way.
-In within-subjects designs, however, where causal inference involves comparing subjects to themselves, such heterogeneity can be examined directly and can yeild important theoretical and methodological insights.
+In within-subjects designs, however, where causal inference involves comparing subjects to themselves, such heterogeneity can be examined directly and can yield important theoretical and methodological insights.
 We argue that many existing datasets contain such untapped opportunities, and using datasets from cognitive and social psychology, we show how to avail of them.
 This guidance also applies to those planning to conduct such studies.
-We also show the potentially grave consequences of failing to take causal heterogeneity into account.
+We also show the potentially grave consequences of failing to take causal heterogeneity into account and the tremendous value that can be gained from exploring it.

 Introduction

 All organisms show intrinsic heterogeneity, that is, variation in their structure and function that cannot be simply attributed to measurement error.
+In psychology it is common to conceptually consider such variability, for example, in terms of individual differences.
 Within species in nature, there is heterogeneity in basic phenotypic features such as size, shape, color, symmety.
 This is true for microorganisms, plants, animals.
 Humans are no exception.
 It can be argued that this fact lies at the foundation of modern statistics.
 At least since the time of Galton, intra-specific variability has be recognized.
 In Fisher’s landmark book, Statisical Methods for Research Workers, heterogeneity is the background used for determining whether an experimental effect is likely to be real or not.
-His ANOVA model compares mean differences between treatments and control to what would be expected if that variation was similar to what one would be expected from background heterogeneity in experimental units.
+His ANOVA model compares mean differences between treatments and control to what would be expected if that variation had occured from background heterogeneity in experimental units.

-It is typical practice in experimental psychology to viewing heterogeneity as unwanted noise in statistical models for experimental data.
+It is typical practice in experimental psychology to view heterogeneity as unwanted noise in statistical models for experimental data.
 The focus is on the average not the variability.
 If that variability can be attributed to measurement error or process-irrelevant variability in experimental procedure or instrumentation, this approach makes sense.
 If, however, it captures heterogeneity in the causal process being investigated, then this approach leads to lost opportunities for (a) theory development, and (b) for methodological development for adequately testing theory.
 Furthermore, certain approaches to heterogeneity can result in overconfidence in findings or even spurious findings.
 In either case, the result is failures to replicate and distorted literatures.

 In typical between-subjects experimental designs, where one observation is obtained on each subject, causal heterogeneity cannot be distinguished from measurement error and other process-irrelevant variability in responses.
 In within-subjects designs, however, where causal inference involves comparing subjects to themselves in other conditions, such heterogeneity can be examined directly and can yeild important theoretical and methodological insights.
 By examined directly, we mean that its existence and strength can be established without necessarily knowing the sources.
 Our goal in writing this paper is to show how this can be accomplished.